 Used for the Electronic Export Information (EEI) to verify goods

 The packing list should be filled out with as much details as possible.
 Information you must include on the packing list:

 The following information is not essential but useful to indicate on the packing list:

 For a more in-depth look at the packing list, you may watch our video guide.

 When shipping B2B, it is required to include the monetary amount for all items being sent.
 This allows customs to assess the value and ensure that the correct number of items are accounted for.

 Once the shipment arrives at the origin port and the destination, it will be weighed and measured.
 Making sure this information is correct on the shipping packing list is vital.
 This it can cause major delays, especially because the shipment cannot be moved until this information is verified to be correct.

 The shipping packing list should always be filled out with care and detail.
-It can be the difference of a speedy release at the port or weeks of delays and thousands of dollars in delay fees.
+It can be the difference between a speedy release at the port and weeks of delays and thousands of dollars in delay fees.